Hands Across California: Community College Students Band Together to Save the System

 What is Hands Across California?

-On April 17, 2011 community college students, employees, alumni, and advocates united in Hands Across California.
-The event raised awareness and scholarship funds.
+On April 17, 2011, community college students, employees, alums, and advocates united in Hands Across California, an event that raised awareness and scholarship funds.

-The event planned for 1.5 million participants, stretching their hands to form a human chain that reaches around community college campuses throughout the state.
-Money can also be donated to the event, to help increase the scholarship fund, until June 30.
+The event is planned for 1.5 million participants, stretching their hands to form a human chain that will reach community college campuses throughout the state.
+Until June 30, money can also be donated to the event to help increase the scholarship fund.

-Jennifer Smith-Hollett, an employee at the Bernard Osher Foundation, told the Walnut Patch that scholarship money collected through the movement will go to the neediest college students first.
+Jennifer Smith-Hollett, an employee at the Bernard Osher Foundation, told the Walnut Patch that scholarship money collected through the movement will go first to the neediest college students.
 Hollett said, "It's a chance to bring awareness to the students.
 It's kind of a demonstration showing that we need to raise this money, not just for this generation, but for future generations."

 Students Banding Together

-Craig Hernandez, a community college student in California, sees the importance of supporting his own student body.
-Hernandez told the Patch, "With the budget cuts, it's getting harder for students to get the classes they need.
-In the fall, they are going to raise fees to $36 [per unit] and are thinking about raising it even more.
+Craig Hernandez, a community college student in California, sees the importance of supporting his student body.
+Hernandez told the Patch, "With the budget cuts, it's getting harder for students to get the necessary classes.
+In the fall, they will raise fees to $36 [per unit] and are thinking about raising it even more.
 I haven't had to struggle that much so far, but it is a burden on folks."

-Imani Floyd, another community college student, and marketing major was looking forward to the event.
-Floyd told The Telescope, "It will definitely get attention, I'd be down."
-In addition to the numerous students participating in the event, Hands across California has also garnered attention from many celebrities, including MC Hammer, Quincy Jones, and Arsenio Hall.
+Imani Floyd, another community college student and marketing major, was looking forward to the event.
+Floyd told The Telescope, "It will get attention, I'd be down."
+In addition to the numerous students participating in the event, Hands Across California has also garnered attention from many celebrities, including MC Hammer, Quincy Jones, and Arsenio Hall.

 This video shows a public service announcement for Hands Across California from NCIS' Mark Harmon.

-Jeffrey Fang, a student at City College helped organize the event on his campus.
-He told Mercury News, "A lot of students at City College like me are struggling, doing part-time jobs.
+Jeffrey Fang, a City College student, helped organize the event on his campus.
+He told Mercury News, "A lot of City College students like me are struggling, doing part-time jobs.
 We come here because the quality of education is high and the fact that it's really cheap."
 About 130 students participated in the event at City College this month.

 High Participation and Spirits

-Mercury News reported that tens of thousands of participants across California joined hands-on 53 college campuses for the Hands across California event.
-Some wore shirts sporting slogans like, "No Cutbacks."
+Mercury News reported that tens of thousands of participants across California joined hands-on at 53 college campuses for the Hands Across California event.
+Some wore shirts sporting slogans like "No Cutbacks."
 In addition to the human chain that took place at 2 p.m. on April 17 around campus buildings, many campuses also held rallies, performances, and fairs to promote awareness of the needs of college students and work together toward some viable solutions.

-In San Jose, students gathered to exchange ideas and swap strategies that would help struggling college students meet the rising expense of higher education.
-Some of the ideas that came across the board were book swaps that would help students who couldn't afford the cost of textbooks and peer counseling that utilizes students to help others entering community college adjust to the transition.
-The students that attended the event were hand-picked by organizers and all attended Northern California community colleges.
+In San Jose, students gathered to exchange ideas and swap strategies to help struggling college students meet the rising expense of higher education.
+Some ideas that came across the board were book swaps that would allow students who couldn't afford the cost of textbooks and peer counseling that utilizes students to help others entering community college adjust to the transition.
+The event's students were hand-picked by organizers, and all attended Northern California community colleges.

-Osvaldo Cordero, a De Anza College student, told Mercury News, "It was empowering.
-Knowledge is power – and through hearing each other's experiences, their knowledge became my knowledge."
-The event included a formal dinner, where California Community Colleges Chancellor Jack Scott spoke to the crowd.
-Students were also able to exchange contact information so they could keep in touch with one another after the event.
+De Anza College student Osvaldo Cordero told Mercury News, "It was empowering.
+Knowledge is power—and through hearing each other's experiences, their knowledge became my knowledge."
+The event included a formal dinner, during which California Community Colleges Chancellor Jack Scott spoke to the crowd.
+Students also exchanged contact information so they could keep in touch after the event.

 About California Community College Students

-The average community college student in California earns an annual income of just over $16,000, with one-fourth earning less than $5,544 per year.
+The average community college student in California earns an annual income of just over $16,000, with one-fourth earning less than $5,544 annually.
 Most of these students can barely pay the rent, let alone their tuition, according to the report in the Huffington Post.
 In addition, Mercury News reports that many of the students attending community college in California are foster children or undocumented students who were brought to the United States by their parents when they were very young.
-For some of these students, finding any sort of employment to pay for a college education is nearly impossible.
+For some of these students, finding employment to pay for a college education is nearly impossible.

 This video is a promo for the Hands Across America fundraiser.